Exploring Hormonal Changes: Does Thyroid Production Decrease During Perimenopause?

 • And more

-Reasons why it is important to address low progesterone:
+Why it's important to address low progesterone:

-• Progesterone helps regulate metabolism and can influence weight management
+• Affects metabolism and weight management

 Fast Facts: Progesterone